 AESCULUS GLABRA (BUCKEYE) CONKER

 Startling, large, almost jet-black, smooth-skinned fruit, somewhat resembling the fruits called "Conkers", grow on this rather dwarf tree, which has a somewhat arching habit, and opens large panicles of creamy-yellow coloured flowers in May.
 These form fruits with noticeably smaller, eye-like white spots than "normal" conkers, hence one of their common names.
 It occurs mainly in the mountainous regions of the state of Ohio, where in September it produces a spectacular orange and bronze autumn colouration, and is one of the earliest trees to turn.
-It is fully hardy and can be grown on various soils.
+This rare relative of our own UK "Conker", is fully hardy and can be grown on various soils.
 These fruits are not edible.

 These seeds may need a further period of stratification to break their dormancy.
 Soak for 24 hours then place them in a sealed freezer bag in the fridge keeping them moist for a week or two.
 The seeds can then be sown and should germinate normally in a safe, bright, cold place outdoors, but can take up to 6 months or even longer so do not discard the seed pot.
 Alternatively sow the seed in a moist seed tray and leave outside over the winter to allow for natural stratification to occur.